 Radishes are a peppery, cruciferous vegetable that is low in calories yet full of flavor.

 Kale is an extremely nutritious veggie.
-You can get over 100% of the RDI for vitamins A, C and K by eating just one cup of kale.
+You can get over 100% of the DV for vitamins A, C, and K1 by eating just 1 cup (68 grams) of kale.

-Starting your meal with a salad made from spinach or other leafy greens might help you feel fuller and eat fewer calories in your meal ().Calories: 7 calories per cup, or 23 calories per 100 grams.
+Starting your meal with a salad made from spinach or other leafy greens might help you feel fuller and eat fewer calories overall (

-Bell peppers are naturally sweet peppers that are high in fiber, vitamin C and carotenoids (30).
+Bell peppers are naturally sweet and high in fiber, vitamin C, and carotenoids (30).

 Fruits tend to be higher in calories than vegetables.
 However, most fruits are nutrient-dense and deserve a place in your low-calorie diet.

-Legumes are one of the best plant-based sources of protein.
-And for the number of calories they contain, legumes are very high in nutrients.
+Legumes are one of the best plant-based sources of protein and very high in nutrients.

 Black beans are a versatile and inexpensive protein source.

 Compared to other legumes, lentils are quick and easy to prepare.
-They're also high in protein, fiber, folate, thiamin, iron, potassium and manganese (49).
+They're also high in protein, fiber, folate, thiamine, iron, potassium, and manganese (49).

 When it comes to dairy products, the calorie count varies with the fat content.

-So if you're trying to keep your calorie intake low, stick with low-fat or non-fat dairy products.
+If you're trying to keep your calorie intake low, stick to low-fat or nonfat dairy options.

-Choose plain, unsweetened yogurt because flavored yogurts contain lots of sugar and excess calories.
+Choose plain, unsweetened yogurt because flavored varieties tend to contain high amounts of sugar and calories.
 Add fresh fruit or berries for flavor and natural sweetness.

 Most grocery stores carry cottage cheeses with varying fat contents.
-For the lowest calorie count, choose cottage cheese with 1% milkfat.
+For the lowest calorie count, choose cottage cheese with 1% milkfat (54).